This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 The Best Tools to Discover the Best Twitter Stats

-With my Buffer dashboard, I can get a quick view of the essential stats for my latest tweets — all right in the same place where I do my publishing and scheduling.
+With Buffer Analyze, I can get a quick view of the essential stats and in-depth look at how my latest tweets have performed — including clicks, retweets, likes, and impressions.

-Twitter’s analytics take things to a more detailed, micro level.
+For some things, Twitter’s analytics goes to a more detailed, micro-level.

-With Twitter analytics, I can see impression numbers — i.e., how many times my tweet showed up in people’s feeds.
-You can get even more detail with breakdowns of when and where each of these impressions happened.
-Same goes for click stats and engagement metrics (Likes, retweets, etc.).
+For instance, for impression numbers — i.e., how many times your tweet showed up in people’s feeds — you can get detailed breakdowns of when and where each of these impressions happened.
+Same goes for click stats and engagement metrics (likes, retweets, etc.).
 Twitter analytics tells you where on the tweet and where on the network that someone clicked or engaged with your tweet.